Monica Lewinsky:

 Cyberbullying has become a global epidemic that is the root cause for 20% of teen suicides.
 But because cyberbullying is harder to see than offline bullying, victims often go unnoticed until it’s too late.

 Within a week, over 200,000 texts were sent in 157 countries.
-It was featured on the Today Show, CNN, CBS, Teen Vogue, Daily Mail, People, and Fast Company.
+The interactive PSA was featured on the Today Show, CNN, CBS, Teen Vogue, Daily Mail, People, and Fast Company.
 It got 100+ million media impressions and was tweeted by celebrities including Ben Stiller, Sarah Silverman and Tony Hawk.